abhiwand/atk/api-doc/src/main/resources/python/frame/flatten_column.rst

-Flattens cell to multiple rows.
+Convert single cell to multiple rows in current frame.

 Splits cells in the specified column into multiple rows according to a string delimiter.